nicklockwood/Expression/README.md

 How do I install it?
 ---------------------

 It's just a single class, so you can simply drag the `Expression.swift` file into your project to use it.
-There's also a framework for Mac and iOS if you prefer to make things complicated, or you can use Cocoapods or Carthage if you prefer.
+There's also a framework for Mac and iOS if you like to make things complicated.

 How do I use it?